 Since the dawn of air conditioning and heating systems, building ventilation standards called for approximately 15 cubic feet per minute (cfm) of outside air for each building occupant.

-Now, some spaces, depending on use, require even more fresh air.
-Densely occupied spaces such as gymnasiums or high pollutant use types such as laboratories or smoking lounges (where do you even see these nowadays?) require ventilation rates of up to 60 cfm per occupant.
+Some spaces, depending on use, require more fresh air.
+Densely occupied spaces, such as gymnasiums, or high pollutant-use types, such as laboratories or smoking lounges (where do you even see these nowadays?), require ventilation rates of up to 60 cfm per occupant.

 If you're really interested in this, take it up with your local mechanical engineer and/or spend some time with ASHRAE Standard 62 404.